arkumar57/Divide-and-Thrive/README.md

 ## Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by clicking to add Members.
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by clicking to add Chores.
-- You can locate my visual component by...
+- You can locate my visual component by running the program, visible on main frame.
-- You can save the state of my application by...
+- You can save the state of my application by clicking on save Data.
-- You can reload the state of my application by...
+- You can reload the state of my application by clicking on Load Data.